 FOOD AND OTHER LOCAL SHOPS

-- Bentley Food Service are now delivering dairy produce and chilled foods.
+- Bentley Food Service deliver dairy produce and chilled foods.
 For more info click on Bentley.

 - For that celebration party Bicester Bean are delivering afternoon tea.
 Telephone 07891 77219.

-- Bidfood is now in a position to offer Home Delivery in the Bicester area.
+- Bidfood offers Home Delivery in the Bicester area.
 Log on to Bidfooddirect to register and place an order.
+They now have plenty of 2 hour delivery slots and are also doing click and collect at most of their depots.

-- Blue Diamond Garden Centre have a home delivery service available.
+- Blue Diamond Garden Centre are remaining open but also have a home delivery service available.
 Free for orders over £50 if you are a Blue Diamond Club member.
 Just call 01869 208160.
-They have also improved their web site for ordering.
-You can now order for pick and collect as well as delivery.
-They are now open.

 - Bonners, the greengrocer in the Oxford covered market, are delivering to Bicester.
 There's a huge range of fruit and veg, and unlike some of the other suppliers, you can pick what you like and there's no minimum order value.
 Everything is sold either by number of items or by weight.
 You can't pick a slot; they aim to deliver within 72 hours.
 Click on Bonners

 - Chef Akila sell frozen, slow-cooked Indian dishes, authentically made from all natural ingredients in Yorkshire.
 There's a choice of around 20 dishes plus themed boxes, and each meal serves two people.
 Delivery is free for orders over £39; this means buying four or five meals.
 You get a date for delivery after you order and then a time slot on the day.
 And there's a 10% discount for key workers and over 60’s if you enter code HERO10 at checkout.
 Click on Chef Akila for more details.

-- Cole's Bookshop are now open but will continue to deliver
+- Cole's Bookshop are open for click and collect.

 - The Co-op Bassett Avenue are now delivering to the elderly and vulnerable.
 Click on Co-op for more information or phone 01869 253885.
 Other Co-ops in Bicester are also doing deliveries.